ABOUT RENEE BRINCKS

 I also offer content and copywriting services.
 Typically, those projects cover topics in hospitality, health, transportation, and philanthropy.
 As a writer for agencies and custom publishers, I’ve worked with Google, Humana, Capital One, Pebble Beach Resorts, Silversea Cruises, and other large and small organizations.

 I’ve been a Travel Weekly contributing editor, a San Francisco editor for Zagat, and a Des Moines Register reporter.
 My articles have helped feature projects earn awards from the Society of American Travel Writers and the North American Travel Journalists Association.

-Before launching my freelance business, I managed communications for the Monterey County Convention & Visitors Bureau and covered community stories at the Des Moines Register.
-As an in-house and contract writer/editor, I’ve crafted web content, annual reports, white papers and other copy.
-I earned a master’s in communications as a Rotary Ambassadorial Scholar at Australia’s Bond University, and I studied in Spain while double majoring in English and Spanish at Central College in Iowa.
+Before launching my freelance business in 2006, I managed PR and member communications for the Monterey County Convention & Visitors Bureau.
+I earned a master’s in communication as a Rotary Scholar at Australia’s Bond University, after majoring in English and Spanish at Central College.